 • The device needs to be water and tamper proof for availability in any conditions.

-• The device must have the ability to utilize the GSM/GPRS signals and in case of no availability of the network, it must store all the alerts to be transmitted on reception of the network.
+• The device must have the ability to utilize the GSM/GPRS signals and in case of no availability of the network, it must store all the alerts to be transmitted on the reception of the network.

 • The device must have the ability to receive ‘Over the air’ transmissions.

 These are certain parameters which define the approval of any device to be AIS 140 certified and will allow you to obtain an ARAI certificate.
 This thereby enhances the overall traveling experience!